jakmaz/canvas-raycast/README.md

     - **Description**: A personal access token used to authenticate API requests.
     - **How to Create**:
-      1. Log in to your Canvas LMS account.
+      1. Log in to your Canvas account.
       2. Navigate to your **Account Settings**:
           - Click your profile picture or the "Account" link in the left navigation menu.
           - Select **Settings**.